digitoimistodude/jolliest-vagrant/README.md

 6. If you store your projects in different folder than *~/Projects*, change the correct path to `config.vm.synced_folder`
 7. Edit or add packages to match your production server packages in **provision.sh** if needed
 8. Add `10.1.2.3 somesite.dev` to your **/etc/hosts**
-9. Run `vagrant up`.
+9. Run `vagrant up --provision`.
 This can take a moment.

 If you make any changes to **Vagrantfile**, run `vagrant reload` or `vagrant up --provision` if the server is not running, or if you change **provision.sh** while running, run `vagrant provision`.